Swarna2509/Swarna2509/README.md

 ### Hi there 👋 I'm Swarna Roy
 # 💫 About Me:
-I love solving logical puzzles.Testing is a kind of solving a logical puzzle.
+I love solving logical puzzles.
+Testing is a kind of solving a logical puzzle.
 I’m currently working on Software Quality Assurance

 ## 🌐 Socials: